 We have next to nothing in the way of amenities near to us.
 We have a tiny grocery store in our town (like, smaller than most convenience stores tiny), a gas station, a couple of down-home restaurants, and one, um, rugged drinking establishment.
 We did get a RedBox last year, and that was kinda a huge deal.

-It’s all well and good, because we make regular trips to the “big city” to stock up on former city-dweller essentials like chia seeds and craft beer.
+It’s all well and good, because we make regular trips to the “big city” to stock up on former city-dweller essentials like chia seeds (for my morning elixir and overnight oats) and craft beer (for drinking, duh).
 The long drive to Whole Foods is totally worth our blissfully private life out in the country.
 And, we are fortunate enough to have one really awesome city-living attraction near to us—one of the best wineries and distilleries in the area is a whopping 10 minutes from our house.

 People drive for hours to get there, but we can just hop over on a random Wednesday to do some wine tasting (and we have).
 They also have one heck of an awesome flatbread pizza menu.
 It’s nice to have such a high quality touch of city life out here in the country (and it’s always fun watching the city-slickers who drive out here to get back to nature).